Unsure where you owe sales or use tax

 Businesses often begin exposure analysis by state, especially in large jurisdictions like:

-State specific exposure guidance is available in the Texas sales tax exposure overview and California sales tax exposure overview.
+State specific exposure guidance is available for Texas sales tax exposure and California sales tax exposure.

 Many businesses underestimate use tax exposure.
 Use tax applies when taxable items are purchased without sales tax and later used in a state.